 Validating their teen’s feelings

-Therapy works best when caregivers and therapists work as a supportive team.
+Therapy works best when caregivers and therapists collaborate as a supportive team.